Skip to main content

 Almost time to put away the skis in Chamonix

-Sitting above the village of Argentière and known as the freeride centre of the Chamonix valley, it is one of the largest pisted skiing zones in the area.
+Sitting above the village of Argentière and known as the freeride centre of the Chamonix valley, Grands Montets is one of the largest pisted skiing zones in the area.

 About Chamonix ski pass prices

-Recently renamed as the Domaine de Balme, these two villages are the place to head to if you're a beginner.
-The nursery slopes at La Vormaine at the foot of Le Tour are the largest in the Chamonix area and it's the perfect place to learn your turns and perfect your skills.
+It's also a good place for beginners.
+The nursery slopes at La Vormaine (at the foot of Le Tour) are the largest in the Chamonix area, so this is a good spot to learn your turns and perfect your skills.

 Chamonix in January 2020 - What weather to expect & what to do